sec0uth/brick-abode-project-interview/README.md

   passwd: secret-password
 ```

-Or you can provide the password when running the program:
+Or you can provide a password at application runtime:

 ```yml
 ...